 The Friedrich Miescher Institute for Biomedical Research (FMI), based in Basel, Switzerland, is a world class biomedical research institute dedicated to understanding the molecular mechanisms of health and disease.
-It is named after Friedrich Miescher, the Basel biochemist who discovered nucleic acids in 1869 – just over 100 years before the establishment of the FMI in 1970.
-The FMI has been playing a leading role in biomedical research for half a century.
+It is named after Friedrich Miescher, the Basel biochemist who discovered nucleic acids in 1869 – just over 100 years before the FMI was etablished in 1970.

-With a staff of about 350 – representing 45 nationalities – and 23 research groups, the FMI’s main areas of focus are neurobiology, quantitative biology and epigenetics.
+With a staff of about 340 – representing 44 nationalities – and 20 research groups, the FMI’s main areas of focus are Neurobiology, Genome Regulation and Multicellular Systems.
 In addition, the institute has set up strong technology platforms enabling ambitious, interdisciplinary research, and allowing staff to be trained in the use of state-of-the-art technologies.
 The FMI has gained international recognition as a center of excellence in innovative biomedical research.

-The FMI was led by Professor Susan Gasser from 2004 to 2019 and is currently led by Co-directors Professor Silvia Arber and Professor Dirk Schübeler.
+The FMI is currently led by Professor Dirk Schübeler.